Non-Conforming Loan: What It Is And How It Differs From A Conforming Mortgage

 Non-conforming loans are loans that do not conform to the guidelines of Fannie Mae or Freddie Mac.
-The most common types of non-conforming loans are government-backed mortgages – like FHA, USDA and VA loans – and jumbo loans that are above Fannie Mae and Freddie Mac limits.
+The most common types of non-conforming loans are government-backed mortgages – like Federal Housing Administration (FHA) loans, U.S. Department of Agriculture (USDA) loans and Department of Veterans Affairs (VA) loans – and jumbo loans that are above Fannie Mae and Freddie Mac limits.

 What makes a loan non-conforming?
 Reasons can vary, but might include: